 Air Filtration Systems

 To take your air conditioner to the next level in regard to your home’s indoor air quality, think about installing an air filtration system.
-A HEPA filter (High Efficiency Particulate Air), commonly used in hospitals for pollution and particle control, works to capture at least 99.97% of particles .3 microns in size.
+A HEPA filter (High-Efficiency Particulate Air), commonly used in hospitals for pollution and particle control, works to capture at least 99.97% of particles .3 microns in size.
 Whole-house air cleaners are also effective, taking the place of regular air filters, to neutralize the smallest of allergenic particles in your home.

 Using air conditioning to your advantage and improving your indoor air quality can make managing asthma easier during the summer when triggers are abundant.
-Gillece Cooling and Indoor Air Quality Services can help you take steps to breathing easier- 24/7, 365 days a year.
+Gillece Cooling and Indoor Air Quality Services can help you take steps to breathe easier- 24/7, 365 days a year.
 Call Gillece!